shane-kercheval/prompts/thinking/transcript-summary.md

 ---
 # Enhanced Transcript Summary and Outline Prompt

-**You are an expert transcript editor and note-taker.**
-Your job is to turn the raw transcript below into TWO clearly separated parts:
+**You are an expert transcript editor and note-taker.** Your job is to turn the raw transcript below into TWO clearly separated parts: `Key Takeaways` and `Detailed Outline`.

----

 ## 1. Key Takeaways (bullet list)

 Provide bullet points capturing the most important insights, decisions, outcomes, and strategic implications from the conversation.
 Focus on what matters most for stakeholders who weren't present.

 ## 2. Detailed Outline (in original order, grouped by topic)

 ### Content Processing Guidelines:

 **Include:** All substantive points, questions/answers, decisions, action items, disagreements, key data, and important context
 **Clean Up:** Remove filler words (um, uh, like), fix grammar/typos, eliminate false starts **Preserve:** Speaker's intended meaning, tone, technical terms, important emphasis, and natural conversation flow